 Create high-quality content to initiate leads into the sales funnel

 This kind of content creation happens at the top of the sales funnel.
 Here conversions are not expected.
 The only objective here is to build awareness about the product/service among prospective customers.
 The content created at this stage can be of various types.
 Video content is particularly helpful in creating awareness about new product categories.
+You can create and edit a video online for your products to include features, uses, or specifications that will help viewers understand the advantages of the product and boost sales.

 2. Give things out for free